 People who suffer traumatic brain injury are necessarily dependent upon family members to help them perform the basic daily tasks of their lives.
 Sometimes family members may have to give up their jobs and hobbies in order to provide this assistance.
 Thompsons Solicitors may gather witness statements from professional carers, occupational therapists, GPs, family members and other interested parties to detail the extent of this help and to calculate its cost so it can be factored into any claim for damages.

-Thompsons – Helping you help your loved one
+Talk to Thompsons – Helping you to help your loved one

 As one of Scotland's leading teams of high-value personal injury claim solicitors, Thompsons is dedicated to helping claimants get the most comprehensive package of compensation in the shortest time possible.
 Brain injury claims can be complex and high value so demand a first-rate level of legal representation.

 You can talk to us today on 0800 0891 331 about your loved one's circumstances so that we can help you, and them, enjoy your full legal rights.